demisto/content/Packs/Nexthink/Integrations/Nexthink/README.md

 Nexthink helps IT teams deliver on the promise of the modern digital workplace.
 Nexthink is the only solution to provide enterprises with a way to visualize, act and engage across the entire IT ecosystem to lower IT cost and improve digital employee experience.
-This integration was integrated and tested with version 1.0 of Nexthink.
+This integration was integrated and tested with version xx of Nexthink

 ## Configure Nexthink on Cortex XSOAR